spapas/spapas.github.io/content/elixir-osmon-alerts.rst

 your ``extra_applications`` setting `as described here`_.

 When I enabled the ``os_mon`` application I immediately saw a warning in my logs that one of disks is almost full (which is a fact).
-I knew that I wanted to understand how these warniings are generated and if I could handle them with some custom code to send an email for example.
+I knew that I wanted to understand how these warnings are generated and if I could handle them with some custom code to send an email for example.

-This journey lead me to an interesting erlang rabit hole which I'll describe in this small post.
+This journey lead me to an interesting erlang rabbit hole which I'll describe in this small post.

 The os_mon erlang application
 -----------------------------